“He was a bold man that first ate an oyster.” -Jonathan Swift

-On a recent visit to Virginia Beach, I was invited by Chris Ludford, owner of Pleasure House Oysters, to take his eco boat tour into Chesapeake Bay.
-“It’s not only educational, it’s a lot of fun to see… and to taste!” he said.
+On a recent visit to Virginia Beach, I was invited by Chris Ludford, owner of Pleasure House Oysters, to take his eco boat tour into the Chesapeake Bay.
+“It’s not only educational, but it’s also a lot of fun to see… and to taste!” he said.

 A Day On The Lynnhaven River

 Chris met us at the marina in the late afternoon, and I was immediately taken with his friendly, low-key enthusiasm.
 His crew – Ty and Nick – lowered me into the boat and we set off on the Lynnhaven River, while Chris began to tell us about the area.
 The Lynnhaven River is a tidal estuary which flows into the Chesapeake Bay a few miles from the Atlantic.
 Once famous for its oysters, it declined when the river became polluted.
 Recent restoration efforts by Lynnhaven River Now – a group of locals working to improve water quality in the river – and the Chesapeake Bay Foundation have proved fruitful; the river was partially reopened to shellfish farming in 2007, and the oyster business is once again exploding.